Revision: Mon, 28 Apr 2025 23:00:56 GMT

 Golang Clients

 GRPC allows you to create a client SDK in any supported language.
-To generate client on Golang, install the GRPC toolkit first:
+To generate a client in Golang, install the GRPC toolkit first:

 1. Install the necessary dependencies